 9. Celebrate the Festival of Lights.
 Diwali, a showcase celebrating the Hindu holiday of the same name, is a WashU institution, regularly selling out.
 Produced by Ashoka, the South Asian student association, Diwali includes energetic dancing (bhangra, chahaat, garba, raas), music, skits and fashion.

 10. Explore Forest Park.
 Neighboring WashU’s campus, Forest Park is 1,293 acres of endless fun.
 Take a run (or a stroll) on the scenic paths within the park, or find a spot to set up a picnic.
 (Just don’t cop a squat on any of the public golf courses!)
 If you’re looking for free activities, check out the renowned Saint Louis Zoo, Missouri History Museum or Saint Louis Art Museum.
 And for just $1, you can tour the Jewel Box, a greenhouse that lives up to its name.
-Check out a park event like the Forest Park Balloon Glow and Loufest in the fall and musicals at The Muny in the summer.
+Check out a park event like the Forest Park Balloon Glow in the fall and musicals at The Muny in the summer.